abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 This is an example of an application that fails to provide read-your-writes consistency.
 That is, the application can't ensure that users will be able to read their own writes to the database -- due to replication lag, they may not see the data immediately after writing it.

-### Monotonic Reads Consistency
+### Failing to Guarantee Monotonic Reads Consistency

 Next, consider this example from a self-help forum for the aforementioned lightsaber web site:

 * I visit a page forum page titled "Help adding items to my wishlist"
 * I scroll past the instructions and read the comments
+* The comments are in order from oldest to newest
-* The first comment reads, "There's nothing wrong with the site ya geezer"
+* The first comment reads, "Answer: There's nothing wrong with the site ya geezer"
-* The second comment reads, "What's up with the site today - I keep getting duplicates in my wishlist??"
+* The second comment reads, "Question: What's up with the site today - I keep getting duplicates in my wishlist??"

 This is an example of a failure to provide monotonic reads consistency.
-In other words, the application might show us writes database *out of order*.
+In other words, the application might show us database writes *out of order*.
 This can happen if Django routes queries to multiple replicas, and the replicas are in different states of synchronizing data from the leader.

-### Working With Replication Lag
+## Solving Consistency Problems Caused By Replication Lag

-This all may sound truly dreadful ("consistency guarantees" -- ugh!), and in truth it is, so you should ask yourself:
+This all may sound truly dreadful ("consistency guarantees" -- ugh!), and the truth is that it is, so you should ask yourself:

 >Will users actually care if they see this data out of order, or fail to see new data immediately?